MoritzGoeckel/Markdown-to-HTML/README.md

 # Markdown to HTML in JS
-This is a md to htmk parser in javascript.
-Work in progress.
+This is a md to html parser in javascript.
+To try it out: [Live!](http://moritzgoeckel.com/Markdown-to-HTML/)

 # Example Markdown input
 ```markdown